circleci/circleci-docs/CONTRIBUTING.md

 ### Bold and Terms

 Reserve bolding for terms that are defined either in our [glossary](https://github.com/circleci/circleci-docs/tree/master/jekyll/_cci2/glossary.md/) or on an external site.

+### Recommending User Actions

+When recommending a user action, use "consider" instead of "we recommend" or "we suggest".